 Chris has kindly offered to share his story today in hopes someone will see it and pass the information onto loved ones that services are available, but only if they make arrangements to “consume” them.

 I invite you to come in, relax and join in the conversation.
 Hit your internet browserâ€™s REFRESH button to see new comments as others join in the conversation.
 All that I ask is that you respect others and keep it relatively family-friendly.
-Also, keep in mind that this is a public space, so share what you feel comfortable sharing publicly.If you enjoyed this post, consider buying me a cafe mocha.
+Also, keep in mind that this is a public space, so share what you feel comfortable sharing publicly.If you enjoyed this post, consider buying me a chai tea latte.
 Thanks kindly.